revops-io/revops.js/README.md

 Now we can now control the submission process of the `<PaymentMethod />` component from its parent component as one unified workflow.

 ## RevOpsAuth Component
-When using more than one revops.js component at a time it can be cumbersome to provide authentication or account information to each component.
-In this case, we recommend using the `<RevOpsAuth />` component to wrap the other components.
+New in 1.0.0-beta13, revops-js also provides the `<RevOpsAuth />` component to wrap other revops-js components.
 It can be used to authenticate all of the children at the same time and passes the access token to the children.
 Additionally, `RevOpsAuth` will also pass along any properties you provide to its children.
-This helps eliminate the need to duplicate
+This helps eliminate the need to duplicate certain properties.
+It also helps keep the `Account` object in-sync across multiple components.

 ``` jsx
 <RevOpsAuth